eniware-org/IDS-Project/sphinx/source/introduction.rst

 -------------------------------

-EniWARE uses its **SRX Series Services Gateways** for intrusion detection services.
-You can selectively enforce various attack detection and prevention techniques on the network traffic passing through your chosen **SRX Series device**.
+EniWARE uses its **???????????** for intrusion detection services.
+You can selectively enforce various attack detection and prevention techniques on the network traffic passing through your chosen **???? device**.
 You can define policy rules to match a section of traffic based on a zone, a network, or an application, and then take active or passive preventative actions on that traffic.